How to Survive Back-to-Back Long Runs

 Whether or not you typically run with a group, friends can be a great source of accountability and entertainment for your back-to-back long runs.
 Even if you do not have friends who are crazy enough to join in both runs, it is worth asking around to see if you have friends who may want to join you on either day for some or all of your run.
 Although it may be tough to keep pace with friends on day two, they may help you overcome mental barriers to pushing through any discomfort (not pain!) or fatigue you may feel.
 If you prefer to run solo, consider downloading an audiobook or multiple podcast episodes for each day.
 It helps if the content is something you are really excited about – for example, you could choose to listen to your favorite podcast episodes only on your long-run days.

 Ultimately, taking on back-to-back long runs in your ultramarathon training can be both physically and mentally challenging.
 Still, these tips can go a long way in making your training experience more enjoyable.
-When you are ready to take on an ultramarathon training plan that includes back-to-back long runs, Sunrise Running Company offers several free training plans for different distances as well as online run coaching.
+When you are ready to take on an ultramarathon training plan that includes back-to-back long runs, Sunrise Running Company offers several training plans for different distances.